 The appraisal process and fees

 A commercial real estate appraisal is a prediction of the property’s value.
-The appraiser will evaluate aspects such as the location, condition, and size of the property, as well as recent sales of comparable properties in the area.
+The appraiser will evaluate aspects such as the location, condition, and size of the commercial property and recent sales of comparable commercial properties in the area.